Why APK Safety Matters

 - Review app permissions for anything unusual

-- Monitor your accounts for unauthorized activity
+- Watch your accounts for unauthorized activity

 Frequently Asked Questions